 🪄 Trick number one to keep your company culture in a rapid growing company is just be a good person.
 People follow the example of the founders.
 They follow the example of senior people in the company very naturally.

 👩❤️👩 Personal connection is all it takes to win from big established providers.

 🛑 So you always have to cheat your way in a little bit, and just count on believing that you can deliver certain things by coming completely empty-handed.
 This was simply not our style.

-Tune in to learn about the tricks for a successful exit of your business from start and exit phase: the importance of benefitting from a crisis, beating big established players and how to bring your heart into an organisation.
+Tune in to learn about the tricks for a successful exit of your business from the start and exit phase: the importance of benefitting from a crisis, beating big established players, and how to bring your heart into an organisation.

 In this podcast series Peak’s very own co-founder and managing partner Johan van Mil, and podcast host Remy Gieling talk to successful European tech entrepreneurs about the exit of their company.
 You can find the episode at your favorite podcast platform, linked below.

 And, if you are really interested in listening to the big exit of specific founders – reach out to us so we can invite them for the next episode!